rhagelstrom/BetterCombatEffects/README.md

   * Poisoned; Poisoned; TURNRE

 * **STURNRS** will cause the effect to be REMOVED on the START of the source of the effects turn if current duration is 1.
-This is usefull for conditions with the text "until the start of your next turn"
+This is useful for conditions with the text "until the start of your next turn"

 * **STURNRE** will cause the effect to be REMOVED on the END of the source of the effects turn if current duration is 1.
-This is usefull for conditions with the text "until the end of your turn"
+This is useful for conditions with the text "until the end of your turn"

   * Stunning Strike; Stunned; STURNRE